Masahiko Kimura

-Masahiko Kimura (木村 政彦, Kimura Masahiko) was a Japanese judoka and professional wrestler who is widely considered one of the greatest judoka of all time.
+Masahiko Kimura (木村 政彦, Kimura Masahiko) was a Japanese judoka and professional wrestler.
 He won the All-Japan Judo Championships three times in a row for the first time in history and had never lost a judo match from 1936 to 1950.
-An author said," In the history of judo, no one is the strongest before Kimura and no one is the strongest after Kimura."
-He has often been described as the strongest judoka in history.
-In submission grappling, the reverse ude-garami arm lock is often called the "Kimura", due to his famous victory over Gracie jiu-jitsu founder Hélio Gracie.
-In the Japanese professional wrestling world, he is known for the controversial match he had with Rikidōzan.
+In submission grappling, the reverse ude-garami arm lock is often called the "Kimura", due to his famous victory over Gracie jiu-jitsu co-founder Hélio Gracie.
+In the Japanese professional wrestling world, he is known for being one of Japan's earliest stars and the controversial match he had with Rikidōzan.

 Biography

 Kimura was born on September 10, 1917, in Kumamoto, Japan.
-Masahiko Kimura began training Judo at age of 9 and was promoted to yondan (4th dan) at the age of 15 after six years of Judo.
+Masahiko Kimura began training judo at the age of 9 and was promoted to yondan (4th dan) at the age of 15.
 He had defeated six opponents (who were all 3rd and 4th dan) in a row.
-In 1935 at age 18 he became the youngest ever godan (5th degree black belt) when he defeated eight consecutive opponents at Kodokan (headquarters for the main governing body of Judo).
+In 1935, at age 18 he became the youngest ever godan (5th degree black belt) when he defeated eight consecutive opponents at Kodokan (headquarters for the worldwide judo community).